 Isabell Buenz – Paper Textiles

-Artist Isabell Buenz works across the disciplines of paper sculptures, installations, photography and artist’s books.
+Artist Isabell Buenz works with secondhand material, creating paper sculptures, artists’ books, fashion items and upcycling vintage furniture and wooden items.
 She became interested in recycling and re-purposing objects from an early age, even making clothes for herself and her family.
-Isbell became a full-time artist in 2000 and spends her time between her home studio near the Scottish Borders and her workshop/ gallery in Dumfriesshire.
+Isabell became a full-time artist in 2000 and creates her work in her home studio in Edinburgh.

 The freedom of fabric